 Another great journal with all the little extras like the Leuchtturm book above (notebook index page, key page, back envelop pocket, numbered pages) plus a pen test page.

-The new version of this book doesn’t have the Scribbles That Matter engraved features in the hardcover which I thing is best.
+The new version of this book doesn’t have the Scribbles That Matter engraved features in the hardcover which I think is best.

 The journal comes with a great binding but the paper might see some bleeding and ghosting depending on the pen used.

-Now, we are going to check some writing utensils for bujos.
+Now, we are going to check out the best writing utensils for bujos.

-This category is very subjective because it depends again on what you like writing with and how creative you want to get on your planner.
+As with many journaling materials, this category is very subjective because it depends again on what you like writing with and how creative you want to get with your planner.